w3c/Micropub/errata/README.md

 Micropub Errata
 ===============

-No errata have been reported yet.
+No errata have been reported.